 Spending most of my life in the New Jersey, I’ve been spoiled by all of the wonderful produce we have available, and this time of year as we see the last of the summer crop at the market, the fall selections are taking their place.
 Winter squash in so many shapes, and colors, pumpkins of all sizes, sweet potatoes, pears and my favorite apples….sigh

-Spending my early childhood in Texas, I grew up loving apple butter, and unless you’re making it yourself the only name I trust is Musselman’s, and you’ll always find a jar or two in my pantry.
-After all what’s a biscuit without apple butter?
-It has been finding it’s way into different dishes, and Lisa jokingly suggested I use it for a pizza, and the more I thought about it the better it started to sound!
+Spending my early childhood in Texas, I grew up loving apple butter and lately it’s been finding it’s way into different dishes, and Lisa jokingly suggested I use it for a pizza, and the more I thought about it the better it started to sound!

 - In your stand mixer bowl, add 1 ¼ cups of warm water (100 -105 degrees F or 38-40 C)

 - Sprinkle dry active yeast and sugar on top of water, allow to sit for 10 minutes until yeast gets creamy

 - In another bowl, mix flour with sea salt